A construction business without customers is as good as dead. Therefore, you need to develop an extensive clientele base to help grow your business.

 Whatever video you create is up to you, but the above list gives you an idea of what type of content to make.

-4. Adapt Your Marketing Strategy to Customers
+4. Adapt Your Marketing Strategy To Your Target Customer

 Just like any other type of marketing, construction marketing is never a one-size-fits-all strategy.
 Companies target different customers, and what might appeal to one corporation may never work for another.